shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 I am aware of the serendipity aspect of open office plans.
 But the noise, mobile ringtones, chatter really beats that advantage.
 To be honest, I hate open office setup.

 Ironically, I live in India where the population density is so high, open offices are the only way to keep real-estate costs in control for businesses.
 It is not practical to completely remove open office plans, but can improve the quality of your office by,
-- Create focus rooms and encourage people to use it.
+- Create focus rooms and encourage people to use them.
 - Enforce some rules about distractions within the focus rooms.
-- Try to reduce the unwanted distractions in the open floor
+- Try to reduce the unwanted distractions on the open floor
 - Buy noise-cancellation headphones and earplugs for your workforce.

 ### Difference between the manager's schedule and the maker's schedule

  Paul Graham wrote an [excellent article](http://www.paulgraham.com/makersschedule.html) about this.
 In short, the knowledge worker's schedule needs long periods of uninterrupted work.
 If you schedule meetings in the middle of such periods, time is fragmented into two less useful pieces of time.

-To avoid the fragmentation,
+To avoid fragmentation,

 - Implement no meetings days in a week or no meetings time range in a workday.
 - Plan all your meetings within the first or second half of the day.